sdelliot/firewheel/docs/source/model_component/mc_install.rst

 - ``git_repo_path`` - The path to the repo from the server.
 Because this is likely to change for each model component, we recommend not setting this parameter and simply prompting the user for each path.
 - ``git_branch`` - (optional) The branch name, defaults to ``main``.

-If you an access token is being used, the user can specify it in the ``git_server`` URL.
+If an access token is being used, the user can specify it in the ``git_server`` URL.
 For example: ``https://<token>@github.com/user/repo.git``

 S3 Cache